v2sCollections/City-of-Dreams/README.md

 ## ![img](https://i.imgur.com/JyLQDVe.png)[READ](https://)

+*   ⛔ It Is important that you

+    **READ**

-*   ⛔ It Is important that you**READ **the following Installation guide to fully understand everything clearly.
+    the following Installation guide to fully understand everything clearly.
 It is a simple step-by-step guide.

 ## [Install time](https://)

+This is a large collection i recommend purchasing a nexus premium account even just for 1 month to install the collection it will make installation much easier.
+And you can just cancel the subscription asfter the installation if you wish.

 **Premium Users**: Takes 1.5 hours + Semi-automatic.
 You can be AFK with a few Install menus at the end of the installation.\
 **Free Users:** Takes 2 to 2.5 hours + Semi-automatic.
 You will have to click on download for each mod one by one.

 ***

-##
+## WATCH THE INSTALL GUIDE CHOOM

 https://www.youtube.com/watch?v=RnBCh7Y3mxg